- Transfers: return scheduled Flybus airport shuttle transfers and all activity transfers

 - A note on flights: flights are not included in the holiday price so that the best possible fares and schedule can be found at the time of booking.
 There are low cost and scheduled flights operating this route and our travel experts will happily provide a quotation and arrange the flights as part of the package

 Iceland is quite unlike anywhere else in the world.
 With a population of just 350,000 people (which is slightly smaller than the city of Bristol in the UK!) but more landmass than Portugal, it is one of the most sparsely populated countries on Earth.
 It is also statistically one of the most eco-friendly countries as 99% of electricity in Iceland is produced using renewable energy sources.

 The scenery in Iceland is absolutely stunning regardless of which season you visit.
 It is defined by its dramatic landscapes laden with volcanoes, hot springs, geysers, lava fields and waterfalls.
 Around 11% of Iceland is covered in glaciers.
 Visiting Iceland is like stepping into a living geography textbook and it is impossible to spend any time there and not become fascinated by its unique landscape.

 The Icelandic people are innovative in developing iconic outdoor experiences which incorporate the incredible landscape.
-During this holiday, you will visit the world-famous Blue Lagoon, bathe in natural hot springs whilst watching out for the Northern Lights and also visit the brand new Sky Lagoon - a thermal spa inspired by nature and culture.
+During this holiday, you will visit the world-famous Blue Lagoon, go on a Northern Lights cruise and also visit the brand new Sky Lagoon - a thermal spa inspired by nature and culture.